tatianegercina/FinTech/01-Lesson-Plans/02-Python/2/LessonPlan.md

 **File:** [Functions Slides](https://docs.google.com/presentation/d/1cFrN2LIjmDC2UdVQMYIY-_peQc4mty4R63lvyJbqn1I/edit#slide=id.g5578adef6f_0_189)

-Open the slideshow and use slides 25–27 while explaining the following:
+Use the [slides](https://docs.google.com/presentation/d/1cFrN2LIjmDC2UdVQMYIY-_peQc4mty4R63lvyJbqn1I/edit#slide=id.g5578adef6f_0_189) as you explain the following:

 * This section on functions is meant to help write programs with modularity. **Modularity** is the degree to which code components or parts can be separated or decoupled from a whole.